kmbeck/5e_scifi_rules/core_book.md

 Items that can be used in combat must first be placed in a Chest Rig or on a Utility Belt.
 This includes sidearms & alternate weapons, power cells, swappable weapon and armor mods, gear you wish to have quick access to, etc.
   * It takes an action to move an item from another container to your rig/belt.
   * It takes 10’ of movement to add a loose item to your rig/belt.
+  * It takes 15' of movement (or bonus action) to use an item from your rig/belt.
+  * You can stow and draw one weapon from your rig/belt per turn.
+    * If you have dual wielding proficiency, you can stow/draw two weapons from your rig/belt per turn.
   * Chest Rigs and Utility Belts are purchased separately from your armor.
   * Weapons with the ‘concealable’ property do not take up a slot when placed in a rig or belt, and are still considered concealed
   * **RP NOTE:** Chest Rigs will draw much more attention from guards and enforcers than utility belts and many types of armor.
 Many people who see you wearing a chest rig (especially a kitted one) will assume you are prepared to enter combat at any moment.
 Wearing clothing or otherwise concealing a chest rig until you are ready for combat is always a good idea.